vuetags/vuetags/packages/documentation/index.md

 features:
     - icon: 💡
       title: Simple
-      details: Exactly like using native HTML elements, with more functionality added to them.
+      details: Exactly like using native HTML elements, with more functionality.
     - icon: 🔑
       title: Type Safe
       details: Fully typed, including native element typing.
 So you'll have all the auto-completion.